blidblid/berglund/projects/angular-cli-hooks/README.md

 ### Step 1 - creating a hook package

 First, you need to create a package of hooks.
-To run ESLint before `ng build`, add both a hook to `build` and a before-function.
+To, for example, run ESLint before `ng build`, add a hook to `build` and a before-function.
 The before-function can return either `Observable`, `Promise` or a sync value.

 Then, to make the hook configurable, use the `schema`-property to add a JsonSchema for any configurations.
-The hook schema is merged with the native Angular CLI builder schema, making both the hook configuration and the builder configuration available when implementing the hook.
+When _installing_ `@berglund/angular-cli-hooks`, this schema is merged with the native Angular CLI builder schema.

+Adding a JsonSchema makes both the hook configuration and the native builder configuration available when implementing the hook.
 Both are also listed when running `ng build --help` 🥳.

 ```typescript
 // index.ts in @berglund/builder-hooks